darcar31/blog-posts/slack-node/slack-node.md

 ## Building a Modal

 Woohoo!
 We have all the packages we need moving forward, and are ready to [build our modal](https://api.slack.com/surfaces/modals/using).

-Note: Slack recently deprecated their old dialog blocks called `dialog` and replaced them with their new blocks `modals`.
+Note: Slack recently deprecated their old dialog blocks called `dialog` and replaced them with their new blocks, `modals`.
 Some of their documentation has yet to be updated, so make sure if you are looking for information about modals, you are reading about `modals` and not `dialogs`.

 Again, using the Block Kit Builder, I've designed a modal that looks like this: